fawwazihsanr/abnk_myinfo/readme.md

 ## Usage

 ### Endpoints
+Additionally, you must include the `sessionid` cookie in the request.
 - **GET `/api/myinfo/login/`**: Returns the Singpass login URL for user authentication.
 - **POST `/api/myinfo/data/`**: Retrieves user data from MyInfo after successful authentication.
 This endpoint requires a request body containing `{"auth_code": "your_auth_code"}`.
 The `auth_code` is provided by MyInfo after user authentication and is used to retrieve user details.